 All Access not working for a customer:

 If you have aggressive object caching on (like "memcached"), it could be preventing your plugin from properly fetching new All Access-enabled products.
 Try turning off object caching and confirming by making a new All Access product and test purchasing it.
-At that point, you may need to run the "Process All Access Passes" tool located under "Dashboard" > "Downloads" > "Tools".
+At that point, you may need to run the "Backfill All Access Pass data" tool located under Downloads → Tools

-If you aren't sure how to turn off memcached or other object caching mechanisms, contact your webhost as they are the ones who will have that turned on for your account.
+If you aren't sure how to turn off memcached or other object caching mechanisms, contact your hosting provider as they are the ones who will have that turned on for your account.
 They can help you clear the cache or disable it.

 Do customers need to be logged-in to purchase?

 Yes.
 In order to use an All Access Pass, the customer must be logged-in.
 If your store does not require logins/registration at checkout, your customer will see this message: "You must be logged-in to purchase".
-To fix that, turn on the registration/login forms on checkout by going to:
+To fix that, turn on the registration/login forms on checkout by navigating to Downloads → Settings → Misc → Checkout.

 If you don't wish to enable that on your checkout page, you could also use the free Auto Register extension for Easy Digital Downloads which will automatically create a user account for every customer who purchases from your store.

 Can I create a page of products which only displays products the customer has access to through their All Access Pass?